A spherical hydrodynamical model of cosmic voids in {\Lambda}CDM and beyond: From Lagrangian to Eulerian space

 \subsection{Voids and haloes in Lagrangian space}

 Let us define the smoothed linearly evolved initial density field at a comoving Lagrangian coordinate $\mathbf{q}$ on the scale $R$, $\delta(\mathbf{q},R)$, as~\cite{Bardeen:1985tr}

 where $\delta (\mathbf{q} + \mathbf{x})$ is the local density field and $W(\lvert\mathbf{x}\rvert,R)$ is a spatial filter that averages the density field over a region of characteristic size $R$, effectively suppressing fluctuations on scales smaller than $R$.
 Note that we have omitted the time dependence in the above expression.
-In the excursion-set and peak theory frameworks~\cite{Bardeen:1985tr,Bond:1990iw,Peacock:1990zz,Sheth:1999su,Sheth:2001dp,Paranjape:2011wa}, the identification of halos and voids in Lagrangian space is obtained by applying a threshold criterion to the smoothed initial density field defined in eq.~\eqref{eq:densityL}.\footnote{This picture can be extended considering other operators of the density field, however it has been shown that these effect can be approximated with a scale dependent barrier in density only~\cite{Ohta:2004mx,Lazeyras:2015giz,Chiueh:2000yp,Sheth:2001dp,Sheth:2012fc}.}
+In the excursion-set and peak theory frameworks~\cite{Bardeen:1985tr,Bond:1990iw,Peacock:1990zz,Sheth:1999su,Sheth:2001dp,Paranjape:2011wa}, the identification of halos and voids in Lagrangian space is obtained by applying a threshold criterion to the smoothed initial density field defined in eq.~\eqref{eq:densityL}.\footnote{This picture can be extended by considering other operators of the density field; however, it has been shown that these effects can be approximated with a scale dependent barrier in density only~\cite{Ohta:2004mx,Lazeyras:2015giz,Chiueh:2000yp,Sheth:2001dp,Sheth:2012fc}.}

-\paragraph{Halo.} In the standard excursion-set and peak theory frameworks, a dark matter halo characterised by a Lagrangian radius $R_{\mathrm{L}}$ (hereafter the subscript ``L'' is used for quantities defined in the Lagrangian space), is identified at the Lagrangian position $\mathbf{q}$ if $R_{\mathrm{L}}$ corresponds to the largest smoothing scale at which the smoothed density field $\delta(\mathbf{q}, R)$ exceeds the critical linear collapse threshold $\delta_{\rm c}$~\cite{Press:1973iz,Bardeen:1985tr,Bond:1990iw,Peacock:1990zz}.
-This criterion is fundamental within the excursion set framework~\cite{Bond:1990iw}, as it provides a systematic method to model the statistics of collapsed structures by comparing the initial density fluctuations to the collapse threshold across multiple spatial scales.
+\paragraph{Halo.} In the standard excursion-set and peak theory frameworks, a dark matter halo characterised by a Lagrangian radius $R_{\mathrm{L}}$ (hereafter the subscript ``L'' is used for quantities defined in the Lagrangian space), is identified at the Lagrangian position $\mathbf{q}$ if $R_{\mathrm{L}}$ corresponds to the largest smoothing scale at which the smoothed density field $\delta(\mathbf{q}, R)$ exceeds the critical linear collapse threshold $\delta_{\rm c}$~\cite{Press:1973iz,Bardeen:1985tr,Bond:1990iw,Peacock:1990zz}.\footnote{Ref.~\cite{Musso:2019zmr} has suggested that the initial energy field, rather than the matter overdensity, may provide a more fundamental variable for halo formation, particularly when the initial profile is not a top-hat.
+This alternative perspective might also prove interesting in the context of voids.} This criterion is fundamental within the excursion set framework~\cite{Bond:1990iw}, as it provides a systematic method to model the statistics of collapsed structures by comparing the initial density fluctuations to the collapse threshold across multiple spatial scales.
 This formalism effectively connects the initial density field in Lagrangian space to the non-linear structures observed in Eulerian space, which are at the basis for modeling the HMF and related clustering statistics.